 The Uniform Bar Exam (UBE) is a standardised test that is used to assess whether a candidate is qualified to practise law in a particular jurisdiction.
-It is administered by the National Conference of Bar Examiners (NCBE) and is accepted in over 30 jurisdictions in the United States.
+It is administered by the National Conference of Bar Examiners (NCBE) and is accepted in over 30 jurisdictions in the United States, including New York, but excluding California.
 The UBE consists of three parts: the Multistate Bar Exam (MBE), the Multistate Essay Exam (MEE), and the Multistate Performance Test (MPT).

 The MEE is a component of the UBE that tests a candidate's ability to apply legal principles to a set of fact patterns.
 It consists of six essay questions that cover various areas of law, including contracts, criminal law, torts, and constitutional law.